Akhilesh18237/RK/DEPLOYMENT_GUIDE.md

 - The GitHub Actions workflow will automatically trigger when you push to the `main` branch
 - You can monitor the deployment progress in the **Actions** tab
 - The workflow will:
-  1. Build your React app
+  1. Build your React app with production environment
   2. Deploy to GitHub Pages
   3. Use your custom domain `rkmetal.shop`